 A practical way to stay concise is to give yourself a two-sentence limit for each point.
 If you’re going beyond two sentences, you’re probably saying too much.

 Remember that it’s your responsibility to ensure the other person receives your intended message.
-This is not easy especially when you layer on different cultural norms and communication styles.
+This is not easy, especially when you layer on different cultural norms and communication styles.
 To measure your effectiveness, observe the response that you get.
 If it’s not what you expect or want, take responsibility and proactively change up the way you communicate.

-Instead of leaving it up to the travel agent to figure out what we wanted, we should have been clearer by asking, “What’s the fastest way to Amalfi if we’re travelling with a 2-year old and want to be comfortable?”
+Instead of leaving it up to the travel agent to figure out what we wanted, we should have been clearer by asking, “What’s the fastest way to Amalfi if we’re traveling with a 2-year old and want to be comfortable?”

 Published in Training Magazine – See the article